tytydraco/yessleep/out/Her_Red_Coat.md

 “You *have* heard my name before.
 One of my very distant relatives was Margret Scott.
 My family was once involved in very bad cult-like activities.
 This was something that we had to do to be initiated, so to speak.
 When I was younger, my mother was involved in the cult.
 All of the women in my family are involved in this rite of passage.
 They all..”

-She was on the brink of tears, shivering with fear.“T-They all had to be b-burnt to be initiated.
+She was on the brink of tears, shivering with fear.

+“T-They all had to be b-burnt to be initiated.
 W-When I was a child, m-my mother gave me up to the l-leaders and they dunked me into lighter fluid instead of baptismal water a-a-and t-they..”

 She fell to the floor, sobbing.
 I ran over to her and took her in my arms.

 “Hey hey, look.
 It's okay.
 If you thought that I would make fun of you for this, I would never do that.
 If you don't want to show me-”

 “No, I do.
-I have to show you.
-I need to show you.”
+I *have* to show you.
+I *need* to show you.”
 She silently said, snuffly.

 “Okay, take your time though.
 As much as you need.”